DozNaka/exynos3830-a21s-twrp/README.md

 ```

 **Method 2: recovery.tar**
-The tar file consists of the recovery.img and patched vbmeta.img(s) from the A217MUBS9CVD3 firmware

-- Simply flash via Odin

-### Alternative
-- You can extract the tar file to get the blank vbmeta.img(s) and flash them on your device similar to Method 1
+- Place the tar file in AP on Odin then flash